Escape Seattle's football frenzy

 AURA Waterfront Restaurant + Patio

-Indulge in a stunning harbour view and a standout late-morning brunch at AURA (or lunch if you decided to extend your garden stroll), where the bright, contemporary menu is rooted in local, seasonal ingredients.
+Back downtown and we, indulge in a stunning harbour view and a standout late-morning brunch at AURA (or lunch if you decided to extend your garden stroll), where the bright, contemporary menu is rooted in local, seasonal ingredients.
 Floor-to-ceiling windows invite the waterfront in, creating a tranquil backdrop for every bite.
 From build-your-own mimosas to inventive plates, it’s a showcase of Vancouver Island’s bounty.
+Find AURA located at the Inn at Laurel Point just off Montreal Street in James Bay.

 Emily Carr House & Ross Bay Cemetery